agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 ### Examples

-Now that we have an understanding of the concepts and their semantics, it is time to dive into some concrete examples!
+Now that we have a better understanding of the concepts and their semantics, it is time to dive into some concrete examples!

-#### Turnstile (no generator and cyclic transitions)

 Having `cornichon-check` freely explore the `transitions` of a `model` can create some interesting configurations.

+#### Turnstile

 In this example we are going to test an HTTP API implementing a basic turnstile.

 This is a rotating gate that let people pass one at the time after payment.
 In our simplified model it is not possible to pay for several people to pass in advance.

-The server exposed two endpoints:
+The server exposes two endpoints:
 - a `POST` request on `/push-coin` to unlock the gate
 - a `POST` request on `/walk-through` to turn the gate